Sy-Cheikh/Sy-Cheikh/README.md

 - 👋 Hi, I’m @Sy-Cheikh
 - 👀 I’m interested in Computer Sciences
 - 💞️ I’m looking to collaborate on AI and Software Developement
-                                                                                                                                                              - 📫 How to reach me : sycheikh1213@gmail.com